On the magnetic evolution in Friedmann universes and the question of cosmic magnetogenesis: Magnetic Fields in Flat FRW Universes

 where $0\leq m\leq2$ and the zero suffix indicates the beginning of the exponential expansion.
-Note that the second equality reflects the fact that $a\propto-1/\eta$, with $\eta<0$, during de Sitter-type inflation (i.e.~for $w=-1$ -- see Eq.~({\ref{sf-ct}) in \S~\ref{ssERRD}).
+Note that the second equality reflects the fact that $a\propto-1/\eta$, with $\eta<0$, during de Sitter-type inflation (i.e.,~for $w=-1$ -- see Equation~({\ref{sf-ct}) in Section~\ref{ssERRD}).
 Differentiating (\ref{dSB1}) with respect to the conformal time gives $B^{\prime}=mB/\eta$, which ensures that

 at the end of inflation proper.